SMhero/tree-component/README.md

 The main page has tree elements:

-- `Search` - helps to find tree branch or node by title field
+- `Search` - helps to find tree branch or node by title field.
-- `Id's` - allows to you find branch or node by Id
+- `Id's` - allows to you find branch or node by Id.
 - `Tree` - full tree.
-There is also shows result of searching by id or title
+There is also shows result of searching by id or title.